wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2-what-is-power-platform.md

   :::column span="3":::
 **Power Virtual Agents** enables anyone to create powerful chatbots using a guided, no-code graphical interface, without the need for data scientists or developers.
 <br>
-Power Virtual Agents enables anyone to create powerful chatbots using a guided, no-code graphical interface, without the need for data scientists or developers.
 It minimizes the IT effort required to deploy and maintain a custom solution by empowering subject matter experts to build and maintain their own conversational solutions.
 Power Virtual Agents is part of Power Platform, therefore integration into existing systems is streamlined with out-of-the-box integration with Power Automate and its ecosystems of hundreds of connectors.
 Users can enable chatbots to perform an action by simply calling a Power Automate flow.
 Flows help users automate activities or call back end systems.
 Users can utilize existing flows that have been created